Shocklach Oviatt

-Shocklach Oviatt is a former civil parish, now in the parish of Shocklach Oviatt and District, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+Shocklach Oviatt is a former civil parish, now in the parish of Shocklach Oviatt and District, in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 The parish of Shocklach comprised the townships Shocklach Oviatt, Church Shocklach and Caldecott.
-The civil parish was abolished in 2015 to form Shocklach Oviatt and District.

-Shocklach Oviatt is located approximately 16 kilometres from the border between Wales and England.
+Shocklach Oviatt adjoined the border with Wales.
 Set beside the tributary of the River Dee between Wrexham (16 kilometres away) and Nantwich.
-The River Dee meanders alongside Shocklach Oviatt and is a major salmon and sea trout fishery; and one in which Shocklach fishery engages in.
+The River Dee meanders alongside Shocklach Oviatt and is a major salmon and sea trout fishery; and one in which Shocklach fishery engages.
 Salmon are most often caught in the sections lying between Shocklach up to Bala Lake.

 Demographics

 In the 1870s, Shocklach was described as being "on River Dee, 4½ miles N W. of Malpas, 2957 ac., pop.
 325; the par. contains the townships of Shocklach Church, 1278 ac., pop.
 135, and Shocklach Oviatt, 1848 ac., pop.
 135".

 Shocklach had a population of 290 according to the 2011 census.

-Data from the Vision of Britain website shows the total number of houses in Shocklach Oviatt parish from 1881 to 1961.
+The total number of houses in Shocklach Oviatt parish from 1881 to 1961.

 History

-Firstly, there is history behind the name of the village.
 According to the Concise Oxford Dictionary of English Place Names, the village name Shocklach means 'goblin stream'.
-Investigating this meaning further, the old English (according to the Oxford English Dictionary) for goblin "was scucca and lache which is a variant of letch which means wet ditch or bog or a stream flowing through boggy land; a muddy, ditch or hole".
+The old English (according to the Oxford English Dictionary) for goblin "was scucca and lache which is a variant of letch which means wet ditch or bog or a stream flowing through boggy land; a muddy, ditch or hole".
 Similarly there is a village named Shobrooke in Devon, and the dictionary compares the original meaning of this name (goblin brook) with that of the village Shocklach.

 Parish history

-The village of Shocklach has two townships in Wrexham district, and a parish partly also in Great Boughton district, and all in Cheshire.
-The townships are Church Shocklach and Shocklach Oviatt.
+The village of Shocklach has two townships in Wrexham district, Church Shocklach and Shocklach Oviatt, and a parish partly also in Great Boughton district, all in Cheshire.
 Shocklach Oviatt was a township in Shocklach ancient parish, Broxton hundred, which became a civil parish in 1866.
-It includes the hamlets of Lane End, Little Green and Shocklach Green.
+It included the hamlets of Lane End, Little Green and Shocklach Green.
+On 1 April 2015 the parish was abolished to form Shocklach Oviatt and District.

 Parish Council

 Shocklach Oviatt and District Parish Council covers the parishes of Shocklach Oviatt, Shocklach Church, Caldecott and Horton.
-Meetings take place in Shocklach Oviatt Primary School on the second Thursday of six months of the year.
-Everyone in the public is welcome to attend the parish meetings, where guest speakers are invited to talk about issues of local interest.
+Public meetings take place every six months in Shocklach Oviatt Primary School.